This page contains information for Summer 2019, for NSERC USRAs with professors from the Faculty of Science.

 Science Undergraduate Research Awards are a similar program for McGill science students, without citizenship restrictions and without restrictions on the supervisor's grant source.

-NSERC Collaborative Research and Training Experience (CREATE) Programs train highly qualified students and postdoctoral fellows from Canada and abroad, to better prepare them for future careers in industry, government or academia.
+NSERC Collaborative Research and Training Experience (CREATE) Programs train highly qualified students and postdoctoral fellows from Canada and abroad, to better prepare them for future careers in industry, government, or academia.
 NSERC CREATE Programs consist of a group of accomplished researchers who work collaboratively to offer a defined research training program to a group of trainees.
-Find out more about the NSERC CREATE program.
-Many NSERC CREATE Programs support undergraduate students.
-At McGill, these include NSERC CREATE Training programs in: Astrobiology, Auditory Cognitive Neuroscience, Bionanomachines, Integrated Sensor Systems, Medical Image Analysis, Neuroengineering, Medical Physics.
-NSERC CREATE programs are also offered at other Canadian institutions.
+NSERC CREATE programs are offered at McGill and at other Canadian institutions.
+Find out more about the NSERC CREATE program and then search for existing CREATE programs.

-The Environment Canada Atmospheric Science and Technology Supplement - for USRA holders.
+Environment Canada Atmospheric and Meteorological Undergraduate Supplements - for USRA holders.

 Other opportunities - A listing of other research opportunities, generally outside McGill University.